Safi1012/copy2me-backend/README.md

 The moment you replaced the old Firebase configuration of Copy2me with your own, you are ready to deploy Copy2me to the Firebase Hosting service.

-Please make sure that you already created the Copy2me production bundle by executing the following command in the Copy2me project root folder.
+Please make sure that you first generate the Copy2me production bundle by executing the following command in the Copy2me project root folder.

 ```bash
 $ npm run build:aot